 The purpose of documenting this disparity is not to produce despair.
 It is to produce reform.
 And the evidence suggests reform is possible when the political will exists.

 Bail reform.
-New Jersey’s 2017 bail reform effectively eliminated cash bail for most offenses and replaced it with a risk-assessment-based system — a scoring tool that estimates whether a defendant is likely to flee or reoffend.
-The result: no measurable increase in crime rates, while dramatically reducing the pretrial jail population and its racial disparities (New Jersey Judiciary, Criminal Justice Reform Report, 2019).
+New Jersey’s 2017 bail reform largely eliminated cash bail for most offenses.
+It replaced cash bail with a risk-assessment system — a scoring tool that estimates whether a defendant is likely to flee or reoffend.
+The result was no measurable increase in crime rates, while the pretrial jail population and its racial disparities dropped sharply (New Jersey Judiciary, Criminal Justice Reform Report, 2019).

 Prosecutorial accountability.
-In Philadelphia, District Attorney Larry Krasner’s office implemented data tracking of charging decisions by race, creating internal transparency about patterns that had previously been invisible.
-In San Francisco, former DA George Gascón restricted sentence enhancements — add-on charges that increase prison time, such as prior-strike penalties — shown to contribute to racial disparity.
-These reforms are imperfect and politically contested, but they represent the principle that prosecutorial discretion should be subject to measurement and accountability.
+In Philadelphia, District Attorney Larry Krasner’s office began tracking charging decisions by race.
+This created internal transparency about patterns that had been invisible.
+In San Francisco, former DA George Gascón restricted sentence enhancements — add-on charges like prior-strike penalties that increase prison time and are shown to widen racial disparity.
+These reforms are imperfect and politically contested.
+But they represent the principle that prosecutorial discretion should be measured and held accountable.

 Sentencing data tools.
-Properly designed, transparent risk tools — regularly validated and audited — can give judges structured data that reduces implicit bias.
+Well-designed, transparent risk tools — regularly checked and audited — can give judges structured data that reduces implicit bias.
 This is not a replacement for judicial judgment.
-It is a supplement designed to ensure that the factors judges consider are legally relevant rather than demographically correlated.
+It is a supplement meant to ensure that the factors judges weigh are legally relevant rather than tied to demographics.

 How does a system that claims to deliver equal justice under law produce a documented, federally certified 19.1% sentencing gap — after controlling for every legally relevant variable — and continue to call itself just?

 A puzzle master looks at that equation and identifies the variable.
 The variable is unreviewable discretion.
 The prosecutor decides what to charge, behind closed doors, with no public record.
-The judge decides the sentence within a guideline range shaped by the prosecutor’s choices.
-The system is designed to produce the appearance of neutrality while permitting racial bias to masquerade as professional judgment at every stage.
+The judge decides the sentence within a range shaped by the prosecutor’s choices.
+The system is designed to produce the appearance of neutrality while letting racial bias hide behind professional judgment at every stage.

 Make the machine’s output visible.
 Publish the data by prosecutor, by judge, by district.
 Force the system to confront its own numbers in its own courtrooms.